Law360 Article by Brattle Economists Examines Considerations When Implementing Oil and Gas Contract Termination Payments

 Dr. Goldberg and Mr. Read also share lessons that can be applied to future disputes in contract termination payments.
 First, contract counterparties should be sure to obtain price quotes or other valid market price data as close as possible to the termination date and time to avoid potential disputes over market value.
 Additionally, attorneys should be aware of the potential points of contention, be prepared to negotiate, and if necessary, be prepared to litigate by undertaking analysis of alternatives in advance.

-The article, “Oil and Gas Termination Payments: Devil Is in the Details,” is available for download using the link below.
+The article, “Oil and Gas Termination Payments: Devil Is in the Details,” is available for download below.